 The work of the programme team has national and international impact, contributing to and informing education curricula and learning techniques, both in the UK and overseas.

-Their research interests include children and young people’s mental health, reflexivity and learning, educational policy and practice, educational leadership, as well as research methods and methodologies.
+Their research interests include children and young people’s mental health, educational philosophy, educational policy and practice, educational leadership, as well as research methods and methodologies.

 How to apply